-- Transcript files: Typically, we will generate a live transcript file after the event has been concluded, and it will be saved both by the captioner, for 14 days, and in our servers for 5 years.
+- Transcript files: Typically, we will generate a live transcript file (.txt) after the event has concluded, and it will be saved in StreamText's server and the captioner's software for 14 days; and in our servers for 5 years.
 If you wish to have us not generate or save any transcript files for you event, you can add these instructions in the Comments field, at request time.

 - For more information on how to place Live Captioning requests for your events, check out our article on How to request Live Captioning.